 As one of India's busiest, most populated commercial centres, Mumbai boasts various options for getting around.
 While comfort is not always guaranteed and public transport is often crowded, there is a mode of transport for every route, schedule and budget.

-One of India's busiest, most populated commercial centres, there are various options for getting around in Mumbai.
-Public transport is often overcrowded and foreigners who can afford it usually prefer private transportation.
-But driving in this bustling metropolis isn't easy so most expats hire a local driver to navigate its streets.
+While expats concerned about their cost of living may opt for public transport, foreigners who can afford it usually prefer private transport.
+That said, driving in this bustling metropolis isn't easy so many expats hire a local driver to navigate its streets.

 Public transport in Mumbai

 Expats moving to Mumbai will discover that the city has several modes of public transport.
 Mumbai's rail system consists of the metro, the Mumbai Suburban Railway and a developing monorail system, while buses operate extensively and ferries run frequently.

 The Mumbai Metro currently has one line that serves 12 stations.
 Several additional lines are in various stages of planning, approval and construction.
 Carriages are air conditioned and comfortable.

 The operating route, Line 1, connects Versova in the Western Suburbs to Ghatkopar in the Central Suburbs and substantially cuts down travel time.
 Mumbai Metro users won't have to wait long for a train, with one arriving every three minutes during peak hours and every eight minutes during off-peak periods.

 Carrying daily commuters, trains in Mumbai are one of the most popular modes of transport for the average Mumbaikar.
 The Mumbai Suburban Railway extensively operates four radial routes: the Western, Central, Harbour and Trans-Harbour lines.